Optimal Hardy weights on the Euclidean lattice: Preliminaries

 We say $ w:X\to [0,\infty) $ is a \emph{Hardy weight} for the graph $ b $ if all $ f\in C_{c}(X)$ satisfy the \emph{Hardy inequality} with weight $w$, \beq \eeq This inequality can be extended to the extended Dirichlet space, i.e., the closure with respect to $ \q^{1/2} $ which becomes a norm as we assumed that the graph is transient, see e.g. \cite{FOT} for general Dirichlet forms or \cite[Theorem~B.2]{KLSW} in the graph case.
 In particular, the constant function $ 1 $ is not in the extended Dirichlet space of transient Dirichlet forms.
 If $ \deg $ is bounded, then $ L $ is bounded and $ \ell^{2}(X) $ is included in the extended Dirichlet space, see \cite{HKLW}.

 A \emph{ground state} for an operator $ H $ is a positive non-trivial solution $ u\in C(X) $, $ u\ge 0 $ to $ Hu=0 $ such that for any other super-solution $ v \ge 0$ to $ Hv\ge0 $ outside of a compact set with $ u\ge v\ge 0 $ there exists $ C\ge0 $ such that $ v\ge Cu $.
-The ground state of $\La$ always exists in our situation of locally finite graphs by the virtue of the Allegretto-Piepenbrink theorem, \cite[Theorem~3.1]{HK}.
+In our situation of locally finite graphs a positive solution to $ Hu=0 $ always exist by the virtue of the Allegretto-Piepenbrink theorem, \cite[Theorem~3.1]{HK} and $ u $ is a ground state in the critical case (for the definition of criticality see below).

 The following definition of optimal Hardy weights was first made by Devyver, Fraas, and Pinchover \cite{DFP}, see also \cite{DP}, for elliptic operators in the continuum and it was later investigated in \cite{KePiPo2} for graphs.